Why does my gum hurt years after wisdom tooth removal?

 However, if the pain persists longer than expected, or if it suddenly appears several years after the procedure, it may be a post-operative complication or an underlying dental or facial condition.

 Any kind of mouth pain deserves to be checked by your dentist.
-Once the real cause is known, treatment becomes straightforward.
+Once the real cause is known, fixing the issue becomes much more straightforward.